L0v3P01s0n/sleepwalk-phosh/README.md

 If you are experiencing charging problems with the keyboard case like I did, you might want to check out this (https://xff.cz/git/pinephone-keyboard/tree/) and this (https://codeberg.org/phalio/ppkbbat-tools).
 While using ppkbbat-tools the automatic mode could work for you or not, just read the documentation and try until you get it right so that both PinePhone and keyboard charge accordingly.

+## About modem-reset

+modem-reset checks for a network connection named 'mobiledata' to re-enable mobile data connectivity, so you need to change your current data connection name to 'mobiledata'.
+To find which one of them is your data connection, go to settings and turn on mobile data.
+Then, on the terminal, execute 'nmcli c show --active' to see your active connections.
+Search for the one that has the type 'gsm' and device 'cdc-wdm0' and note down its UUID.
+Last step is to change its name executing 'sudo nmcli c mod <YOUR_UUID_HERE> connection.id mobiledata'.
+That's it!

 ## EXTRAS!

 I included some optional scripts I personally made and use every day to daily drive my PinePhone.
 You might want to use them in addition to sleepwalk or on their own.
 I hope these are useful to you! <3